 DotS the definition of HBP may vary.
 The American Heart Association’s definition is:

-“High blood pressure (also referred to as HBP, or hypertension) is when your blood pressure, the force of blood flowing through your blood vessels, is consistently too high”.3
+“High blood pressure occurs when the force of blood flowing through your blood vessels is consistently too high.
+High blood pressure is also called hypertension”.3

 Risk